Please remember Volunteers and Girl Scout council staff don’t sell cookies and other products—girls do.

 - Be prepared like a Girl Scout, and make sure another troop volunteer has accessible a debit card for the troop account in case the main card is lost.

 - Handle a lost troop debit card the same way you would a personal debit card: cancel it immediately.

 - Keep troop funds in the bank before an activity or trip, and pay for as many items as possible in advance of your departure.

-Follow GSHCC's financial policies (located in the appendix), requirements and procedures for setting up an account.
+Follow GSHCC's financial policies (located in the appendix) and procedures for setting up an account.

-GSHCC’s requirements and procedures to open a troop bank account:
+GSHCC’s requirements/procedures to open a troop bank account:

 - Troop has a minimum of two leaders who are not related to each other, at least one of whom is a female.
 These leaders have a current criminal background check (CBC) on file.